-Prior to his Foreign Service career at USAID, Mr. Brown worked as a Senior Manager for the JHPIEGO Corporation’s Maternal Neonatal Child Health program, and he has served in a variety of civic and charitable organizations providing domestic community service in Washington, DC at the Women Infants and Children (WIC) welfare program, health services at The Washington Free Clinic, and Mr. Brown has also served as an Executive Board Member for the Baltimore based Ashburton Community Association.
-Mr. Brown was a Rural Community Development Extension Agent in the Republic of Bénin, West Africa, Ministry of Labor and Social Affairs where he was a U.S. Peace Corps Volunteer.
+Mr. Brown has volunteered in a variety of civic and charitable organizations (Women Infants and Children (WIC) welfare program, the Washington Free Clinic, and Executive Board Member for the Baltimore, Maryland based Ashburton Area Community Association.
+Additionally, Mr. Brown served as a Rural Community Development Extension Agent in the Republic of Bénin, West Africa, Ministry of Labor and Social Affairs where he was a U.S. Peace Corps Volunteer (PCV) for 3 years.

 Mr. Brown is married to Krista Luchie Brown (BSN, RN, MS).
 She is a Certified Family Nurse Practitioner (CRNP), and Returned Peace Corps Volunteer-Togo.
 They have a son and a daughter together.